 Course Layout by our PGA Pro Gavin Byrne

-Hole 7 Par 4- A strong par 4 were the first objective is to avoid the bunkering left.
+Par 4- A strong par 4 where the first objective is to avoid the bunkering left.
 Once that has been achieved you will be left with a short iron to a narrow green.

-Hole 8 Par 3- The second par 3 on the course and what a gem it is.
+Par 3- The second par 3 on the course and what a gem it is.
 Reading 189 yards from the tee to a green which is protected by a drain to the left, catches any shot that has been pulled.
-The bunkers to the right is the general bail out area.
+The bunkers to the right are the general bailout area.